U-PROX CLC G80

 - Supply Ripple Amplitude: not more than 500 mV

-- Connection of U-PROX contactless identifier reader
+- Connection of one U-PROX contactless identifier reader

 - Built-in touch exit request button